-Let’s see how to set up your own automated email workflow, that will perfectly align with your vision of communicating with customers.
+Let’s see how to set up your automated email workflow, that will perfectly align with your vision of email marketing and communicating with WooCommerce customers.

 With so many robust features available in WooCommerce, automated emails are one of the most effective marketing tools at your disposal.